Prohelion/prohelion.github.io/docs/Profinity/10_Profiles.md

 ![Profinity](images/profile.png)

-The colors in a profile indicate the state of the device.
+The colours in a profile indicate the state of the device.

 | Colour   | Meaning                                                                       |
 |----------|-------------------------------------------------------------------------------|